SCALE-LETKF-RIKEN/scale-letkf/doc/Baroclinic-waves.md

 LTIMESLOT=86400     # Timeslot interval for 4D-LETKF (second)
 ```

 Let's run the experiment by executing `cycle_run.sh`.
-It is recommendable to do it background.
+It is recommended to run the script in the background.
 ```
 nohup ./cycle_run.sh &> log_cycle_run &
 ```

 While it is running, the progress status can be monitored with the log files of letkf in each cycle created in `$OUTDIR/<time>/log/letkf/`.
-For quick check, find the observation departure statistics in the log file.
+For a quick check, find the observation departure statistics in the log file.

 ```
 OBSERVATIONAL DEPARTURE STATISTICS [GUESS] (IN THIS SUBDOMAIN):